zzolo/srccon-data/2014/transcripts/Session_05_Closing_the_Gaps_Open_Data.md

 Virginia dot Virginia dot Gov.  Somebody put it together on the front page.
 It's like a list of 8 excel files.
 And I'm working with them, I have a two-hour meeting.
-I and the deputy secretary of technology is going to work on getting CCCam installed.
+I and the deputy secretary of technology is going to work on getting CKAN installed.
 It took six months to get permission to put up a virtual server.
 It would have costed 4,000